Last Updated on August 21, 2023

 If you decide to join a tour, you’ll start from an old chapel.
 Shortly afterward, your guide will take you on an interesting journey around the fenced-in property and inside old cell blocks that today, are responsible for some of North Carolina‘s finest liquor.

-And these are just a few things that make Southern Grace Distilleries worthy of a spot on our North Carolina bucket-list and guide to scenic road trips.
 It’s also an easy day trip from Charlotte.
 But if you need further convincing, do some time with us as we take you along one of our all-time favorite distillery tours.

 Southern Grace Distilleries in Mount Pleasant